Nanobot Adapter

 The adapter tracks per-session state automatically:

 session_idgroups tool calls into a session.
-Access it viagoverned.session_id.- Attempt count increments before every contract evaluation.
+Access it viagoverned.session_id.- Attempt count increments before every rule evaluation.

 - Execution count increments only when a tool actually runs.